ROCm/hipBLAS/docs/source/clients.rst

 2. hipblas-test

-These two clients can be built by following the instructions at `Building and Installing hipBLAS github page <https://github.com/ROCmSoftwarePlatform/hipBLAS/blob/develop/docs/source/install.rst>`_.
+These two clients can be built by following the instructions in the `Building and Installing hipBLAS github page <https://github.com/ROCmSoftwarePlatform/hipBLAS/blob/develop/docs/source/install.rst>`_ .
 After building the hipBLAS clients, they can be found in the directory ``hipBLAS/build/release/clients/staging``.

 The next two sections will cover a brief explanation and the usage of each hipBLAS client.